TheNotary/kingdom_terraform/DOCS/dokku.md

 ...
 Lots of mostly happy output ...
 ```

-Next, I want you to, just look over the steps it took for terraform to install this thing (TODO:  link to provision script section).
+Next, I want you to, just look over the steps it took for terraform to [install](/personal-site/provision.sh#L7-L19) this thing.
 There's a bit at the bottom where a postgresql plugin is installed.
-Thats what enables our dokku server the ability to create database containers with which our app can store persistant data.
+That's what enables our dokku server the ability to create database containers with which our app can store persistant data.
 We need to run a couple follow up commands to put our database right for our app.

 ```
 dokku-personal postgres:create stock_chart_db